Growth of the National Flag, 1885.

 Although Wampum has often been portrayed as a form of Native American decoration, it played an integral role in colonial diplomacy as it signified the importance or the authority of the message associated with it.
 Click for 8.5 x 11 printing.

-The first flag was commissioned with a payment of “three strings of wampum” by Thomas Green, an American Indian.
+The first flag was commissioned for “three strings of wampum” by Thomas Green, an American Indian.
 In 1777, when Congress was still deciding on the exact look of its flag, Green wanted the protection of an official flag while traveling through treacherous territory to Philadelphia.
 Asking for help from Congress, he offered a payment of three strings of wampum—a traditional shell bead of the Eastern Woodlands tribes of American Indians.
-Within ten days, a resolution was passed, finalizing the flag as a creation with 13 stars and 13 stripes on June 14, 1777.
+Within 10 days, a resolution was passed, finalizing the flag as a 13-star, 13-striped design on June 14, 1777.

 Pennsylvania is the only state that observes Flag Day as a legal state holiday.